 The pasta itself was REALLY something.
 I loved the texture of the noodles; they were cooked to perfection – al dente, just the way it should be – but the sauces were bland.
 All in all, it was an ok meal!
 I’d go back to try their entrees (maybe those taste better), but I wouldn’t get pasta again.
 We ended dinner with dessert, which was a good call because it was probably the highlight of the meal.
 Their dark chocolate tiramisu tart was unique and delicious!

-Alright guys, that’s it for today’s recap!
-Have any of you vacationed in Naples, FL before?
-Comment below with a city you’d absolutely LOVE to visit!
+Alright guys, that’s it for today!
+I hope you enjoyed today’s Naples, Florida vacation recap.
+Have any of you vacationed there before?
+Comment below with a city you’d absolutely love to visit!
+Until next time friends.
+To browse more travel related content, click here.